ezraisw/vue3-otp-input/README.md

 # vue3-otp-input

-> Vue 3 OTP Input is a 5.0 KB fully customizable OTP (one-time password) input component for OTPs, transaction pins, and passwords built with Vue 3.x and Vue Composition API..
+> Vue 3 OTP Input is a 5.0 KB fully customizable OTP (one-time password) input component for OTPs, transaction pins, and passwords built with Vue 3.x and Vue Composition API.

 ## Documentation